FraglyG/SimpleDiscordMusicBot/README.md

 ## Prerequisites

 - Node.js
+- pnpm (or just npm, but for the setup instructions I used pnpm)
 - A Discord account and a server where you can add the bot
 - A Discord bot token (you can get one [here](https://discord.com/developers/applications))